Ajaypanchal123/Ajaypanchal123/README.md

 - :zap: In my free time I solve problems on GeeksforGeeks and read tech articles.

--  :male-technologist: Life Hack: Learn new tech :fire: and share what you have learned :tada:
+- 👨‍💻: Life Hack: Learn new tech :fire: and share what you have learned :tada:

 - :zap: Fun fact: I waste most of my time playing games